 That's where Sprint and its midband spectrum enters the picture.
 While Sprint's 5G network doesn't quite reach the speeds of millimeter wave, our tests of Sprint's 5G network have found that its faster than low-band networks like T-Mobile's.
 And like T-Mobile, Sprint's 5G coverage has an extensive reach.

-Sprint launched 5G service in nine cities last year, but it's been in a holding pattern while it waited for its merger with T-Mobile to be resolved.
-With all signs pointing to the merger getting another legal go-ahead, we're a step closer to getting a more detailed view of how the New T-Mobile will build out its 5G coverage.
+Sprint launched 5G service in nine cities last year and added Miami in January, but it's been in a holding pattern while it waited for its merger with T-Mobile to be resolved.
+Now that the companies are combined, we expect a more detailed view of how the New T-Mobile will build out its 5G coverage.